joaofrca/tblx-codechallenge-java/README.md

 - Improve validations.
 - Separate requests/Controllers by type.
 - Improve tests:
-  - Test DB should not be used and should be mocked.
   - More unhappy flows on tests.
 - Improve error handling.
 - Improve Swagger documentation.
 - Substitute starttime and endtime parameters by query string.
 - Add Facade layer.
 - GitHub CI jobs still not working.
-- => Repeat all the challenge in Java with Spring MVC.

 - cuidadinho com o handling das excepções no repositório